 Story

-If the walls could talk
+If these walls could talk

 Nevada City

-By 1851
+1851

-Nevada City was the most important mining town in the new state of California.
+Nevada City was the most important mining town in the new state of California

 The gold rush boom was on and the town grew to a peak of ten thousand citizens (compared to only a few thousand today in the same area).
 As it grew in wealth, size, prominence and culture, many merchants, bankers and mine owners built beautiful homes in the surrounding hills.
 Entertainment was top-notch with the likes of Mark Twain giving lectures in both Nevada City and Grass Valley and dancer Lola Montez performing her exotic Spider Dance.